thaianle/nysed-2024/analysis.md

 | **KINGS County**              | 40                | 43                | 3              |
 | **NEW YORK County**           | 45                | 48                | 3              |
 | **RICHMOND County**           | 39                | 41                | 2              |

+Overall, all counties around NYC have seen an increase in the proficiency rate for Geometry in the Regents Exam, compared to the previous year.

+3. Does the proficiency rate in Geometry is representative of other subjects (in 2024)?